MartinThoma/MartinThoma.github.io/_drafts/2015-11-13-migrate-from-jekyll-to-pelican.md

 The problem with MathJax and Markdown (e.g. [CommonMark](http://commonmark.org/)) is that it uses the `\` for escaping.
 Especially for multi-line math tags this is a real issue.
-However, CommonMark gets deactivated when it's inside of an HTML tag.
+However, CommonMark gets deactivated when it's inside of an block-level HTML tag.
 This means inside of an HTML-Tag I have to write `\(\mathbb{R}\)` and outside of and HTML tag I have to write `\\(\mathbb{R}\\)`.

 The problem of using `$` for triggering MathJax is that PHP makes use of it and